 On the flip side, if your CPM difference is much bigger than the CR one, it’s much more profitable to manually control your budget and bring a cheaper audience.
 So even though the CBO campaigns generated a higher CR, both the prospecting and retargeting campaigns had the highest ROAS with manual budget distribution.

 We would definitely suggest you test it yourself as we’ve also seen cases where CBO did a great job.
 In the end it really comes to choosing the option that will bring you more traffic which ultimately means there’s a better chance at improving your SEO, retargeting campaigns, and brand awareness.

 Facebook bidding strategies

 Choosing the right bidding strategy is totally up to you based on your goals and cost requirements.
 Facebook gives you the following options and recommendations:

-There’s a ton of ways to structure your Facebook ad account, so feel free to modify our tips based on your past experiences and success stories.
-The goal, really, is to have a simplified and comprehensive look at your campaigns, ad sets and ads.
+There are a ton of ways to structure your Facebook ad account, so feel free to modify our tips based on your past experiences and success stories.
+The main goal is to follow Facebook’s structure for scaling and get a clear and organized view of your campaigns, ad sets, and ads.

 This way it’s going to be much easier to understand which one of your strategies works and how to optimize the performance for the future.
 If you want to learn more about Facebook advertising, we suggest you check out our blog or join our newsletter.